pogginicolo98/pogginicolo98/README.md

 <h3 align="center">Hello world, I'm <a href="https://github.com/pogginicolo98">Nicolò</a> :wave:</h3>
 <h2 align="center">I'm a Blockchain Developer :computer:, Bitcoin enthusiast :closed_lock_with_key: and video game lover :video_game:</h2>

-I started studying my first programming languages at school and later I accepted my first job as a PLC and SCADA developer.\
+I started studying my first programming languages at school and later I joined my first job as a PLC and SCADA developer.\
 In June 2021, after more than 3 years, I decided to quit my job and start studying new programming languages and deepen the ones I already knew in order to change job and find one that I can really love.\
-I am now studying full time, and my next goal is to find a job in the blockchain industry.
 Here on my profile you can see the projects I have completed and the ones I am working on.

 ### :handshake: Connect with me: